 IMS Application

-The IMS application is a software application written in the Python programming language.
-The application will be using the Flask web framework on the back end and React library for the JavaScript programming language for the front end.
-The front end retrieves and updates data using APIs via Flask.
-Flask will interact with SQL using ORM (such as SQLAlchemy).
+The IMS application software shall be implemented as a Python Flask application.
+Flask will interact with SQL using ORM (such as SQLAlchemy.

+The User Interface shall be implemented using React components, which will provide client-side updates by managing changes to individual components in a virtual DOM.
+The front end will retrieve and update data using API calls to the database via Flask.

-These programming languages, frameworks, and libraries are FOSS, used widely, and well supported:
+The following programming languages, frameworks, and libraries will be used.
+These are all FOSS, used widely, and well supported:

 Python: www.python.org/